BrentPease1/pease-lab/content/authors/kellycrandall/_index.md

 highlight_name: false
 ---

-Elaine is a master’s student studying nightjars in Southern Illinois.
-Her project will use passive acoustic monitoring to investigate nocturnal bird species like the Eastern Whip-poor-will and the Chuck-will's-widow.
-In her free time, she loves to backpack, paddleboard, and cultivate orchids.
+Kelly is a master's student looking at how urbanization, invasive predators, and disease dynamics are affecting mesopredator populations on Key Largo, FL.
+Her project utilizes GPS collars and spatial analyses to study the impacts of these variables on raccoon and opossum ecology.
+When not looking at GPS points, you can find Kelly birding in the woods, watching movies with friends, cross country skiing, or salsa dancing